ChronoSheets/ChronoSheets-CSharp-Client/docs/TranscriptsApi.md

 <a name="transcriptsgetmytranscript"></a>
 # **TranscriptsGetMyTranscript**
-> CSApiResponseForPaginatedTranscription TranscriptsGetMyTranscript (int? fileAttachmentId, string xChronosheetsAuth)
+> CSApiResponseTranscription TranscriptsGetMyTranscript (int? fileAttachmentId, string xChronosheetsAuth)

 Get an audio to text transcript for a particular audio file attachment